mischegoss/qloo/README.md

 It turns out, I was not alone.
 In America, 12 million caregivers provide unpaid care for those with dementia at home (Alzheimer's Association, 2024).
 And that number is expected to grow.
 By 2050, the number of people living with dementia could exceed 152 million (Alzheimer's Association, 2024).

-The inspiration for LumiCue came from recognizing the power of a tool that can make personalized suggestions could help bridge the communication gap.
+The inspiration for LumiCue came from recognizing the power of a tool that can make personalized encounters with AI could help bridge the communication gap.

 **LumiCue is an AI-powered app that uses Qloo's Taste AI to help caregivers and those they care for spark meaningful encounters.** By combining cultural intelligence with personalized recommendations, LumiCue transforms everyday moments into sparks of connection.

-When AI works to improve all lives, technology is at its best.
-And that is the power of LumiCue.

 ## Project Architecture